ImperialCollegeLondon/cdti_data_export/README.md

 Install the `dcm2niix` tool.
 More information on how to install it can be found in [this link](https://github.com/rordenlab/dcm2niix?tab=readme-ov-file#install).

+For macOS with Homebrew you can just run the command: `brew install dcm2niix`.

 ### Python enviroment

-We need a recent version of Python 3 installed.
-This script has been tested on Python 3.10 (macOS).
+A recent version of Python 3 is needed.
+This script was developed on Python 3.10 (macOS).

 Check this link for [Python installation instructions](https://realpython.com/installing-python/) if you don't have Python 3 installed in your system.

-Clone or download this repository, go to the repository folder and create a virtual environment and install the dependencies with the following terminal commands:
+Clone or download this repository, go to the repository folder and create a virtual environment and install the dependencies.
+If you have `git` you can use the following terminal commands:

+**Get the repository:**

 ```bash
 git clone https://github.com/ImperialCollegeLondon/cdti_data_export.git
 cd cdti_data_export
 ```

+**Create the virtual environment and install the dependencies:**

 ```bash
 python -m venv .venv